klmcwhirter/explore_python/README.md

 pdm test --run-slowest # be prepared to wait 5 mins or so
 ```

-## Concurrency Testing of python3.13t
+## Parallelism Testing of python3.13t

 I put together a simple test of the NoGIL behavior compiled into the experimental python3.13t executable.